andrestroa/andrestroa/README.md

 Hi, I'm Andres

 I am a data science student, I am learning python, it is my first programming language, I hope I can learn many more languages.
-I have a degree in international business and I want to link it with the field of data, programming, artificial intelligence and machine learning
+I have a degree in international business and I want to link it with the field of data, programming, artificial intelligence and machine learning so I have a long way to go, if you need help, have any comments or suggestions, they will be well received.

 ![Python](https://www.python.org/static/community_logos/python-logo.png "Python")